openaudible/openaudible_docker/README.md

 view web sessions at one time-so this can't be used to share the application with multiple viewers at the same time.

-You may want to map the volume /root/openaudible to access downloaded and converted audiobooks.
+The container stores data in `/config/OpenAudible` inside the container.
+Map this to a volume on your host system to access downloaded and converted audiobooks.
+See the NAS Deployment section below for platform-specific instructions.

 ## Quick Start